 We send out monthly updates via our e-newsletter as well, and we sometimes share about available puppies from a few other breeders we know who share our same values and health standards.
 Check out our Puppy Concierge page here: https://belovedbernedoodles.com/puppy-concierge/

 We ask everyone to please thoroughly explore our website, including our FAQs page, in order to have a good understanding of who we are, our breeding philosophy, pricing, and policies.
 We also want everyone to understand the commitment, grooming, and training our Bernedoodles need.

-- Emma (standard poodle) x Max (Bernedoodle) due late October.
+- Ruby (standard poodle) x Max or Charlie (undecided) due February 2023.

-- Kiara (F1b bernedoodle) x Murphy, Max, or Charlie (undecided) due late November.
+- Kiara (F1b bernedoodle) x Max or Charlie (undecided) due July or August 2023.

 *Puppies go to their forever homes eight weeks later.